 Both he and I served LDS missions in Romania, so of course the country and its food are close to our hearts.
 But as I put away that cookbook I had a flash of inspiration: Missions are hard stuff.

-Wouldn’t it be fun to center our feast around something hard that Joel and I had done?
+Wouldn’t it be fun to center our feast around something hard that we had both done?

 So we planned our menu of sarmale (stuffed cabbage rolls), salată de boeuf (yes, that is the French word for beef, no there is no beef in the salad, it’s more like a potato salad, and no, I have no idea why!), pâine (bread), and a prăjitură (cake, not anything like American cake) for dessert.

-We also used Romanian dishes and other knick-knacksfwe both brought home with us from our missions to set the table.
+We also used Romanian dishes and other knick-knacks we had brought home with us from our missions to set the table.

 It was a hit!